sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/getting-started.md

 ### Post Download

-Once the demo has downloaded, checkout the stream branch by issuing the following command:
+Once the repo has downloaded, checkout the `stream` branch by issuing the following command:

 ```bash
 git checkout stream